-- have the effect of reducing the systemic overstatement of net profits in current IAS 39: - iv. limiting the information that an entity would be required to maintain about the initial credit quality to that which is consistent with preparers' current risk management systems; and - v. providing operational simplifications for certain financial instruments. - 4.
-We agree with the IASB that these operational simplifications would result in an improvement in financial reporting as they would ensure earlier recognition of expected credit losses, lead to a reduction in systemic overstatement of interest revenue for financial assets in stage 3, and provide useful information on credit deterioration. - 5.
+- iv. limiting the information that an entity would be required to maintain about the initial credit quality to that which is consistent with preparers' current risk management systems; and - v. providing operational simplifications for certain financial instruments. - 4.
+We agree with the IASB that these operational simplifications would result in an improvement in financial reporting as they would ensure earlier recognition of expected credit losses, lead to a reduction in systemic overstatement of interest revenue, and provide useful information on credit deterioration. - 5.
 We also believe that these operational simplifications have ensured that the model for recognising expected credit losses will be easier to apply for all types of entities, those operating in the financial sector as well as those operating in sectors where financial assets are a by-product.

-Recognising lifetime expected credit losses on initial recognition (FASB approach)
+Recognising lifetime expected credit losses on initial recognition

 - 6. We agree with the IASB that recognising a loss allowance or provision from initial recognition at an amount equal to lifetime expected credit losses, discounted using the original effective interest rate, (the FASB approach) does not faithfully represent the underlying economics of financial instruments. - 7.
-We believe that in most cases this approach will lead to excessive front-loading of credit losses, at best, and double counting of credit losses on initial recognition where credit losses are priced into the financial asset.
-On longer-dated instruments e.g. mortgages trying to extrapolate assumptions over a 25 year period would lead to difficulties in making economic forecasts and the resulting changes would be difficult to explain to users. - 8.
+We believe that in most cases this approach will lead to excessive front-loading of credit losses, at best, and double counting of credit losses on initial recognition where credit losses are priced into the financial asset. - 8.
 We also believe that such an approach would not distinguish financial assets that have deteriorated in credit quality from those that have not.